eezstreet/SWATEliteForce/README.md

 ## AI ##
   * Tons and tons of cut dialogue restored.
   * Lots of minor little animation glitches on SWAT officers fixed.
   * In general: SWAT AI is both smarter and better stat-wise.
-Suspects are statistically worse, but make up for this in intelligence.
+Suspects are statistically worse, but make up for this in intelligence and cunning strategies.
   * Suspects no longer have an instant lock-on aim.
 Rather, there is a small delay between when they spot you and when they will fire.
   * Likewise, suspects do not always fire with perfect accuracy.
 Sometimes, low skill gang members can fire their gun sideways (a cut animation) for even worse accuracy.
-  * Suspects will escape when compliant, but not when watched, and will try to barricade themselves in a room.
+  * Suspects will escape after giving up (even if there is no gun present -- if there is one, they will pick it up and attack), but not when watched, and will try to barricade themselves in a room.
   * Suspects can hear gunshots from across the map (unless they are silenced) and can choose to investigate or barricade their position randomly.
   * Suspects may take on a variety of personalities, such as Insane and Polite.
 Insane suspects shoot hostages with little restraint, while Polite ones do not shoot at all at them.
   * Suspects and civilians may randomly wander around on a few maps, instead of using fixed patrols.